devvrat-hans/CS-432-2026/README.md

 - `assignment-01/`
   - SQL schema, inserts, queries, and results related to Assignment 01.
 - `assignment-02/`
+  - `Module_A/` placeholder for Module A deliverables.
-  - Module B implementation with backend APIs, RBAC, audit logging, indexing, benchmarking, and frontend UI.
+  - `Module_B/` implementation with backend APIs, RBAC, audit logging, indexing, benchmarking, and frontend UI.

 ## Assignment 01